- JWST Cycle 1 Proposal Opportunities

 - The brightness of the TA target in the acquisition bandpass must be well enough understood to confidently estimate the exposure level.
 Remember that WATA can support acquisitions of point sources with an ABmag as faint as 25.6 (or J band magnitudes of about 24.9).

 - The required slews between the TA and science exposures must be less than the visit splitting distance and small enough that a usable guide star can be found for one of the FGS detectors.
-If possible it is best to pick an offset target would be within a few arc-seconds of the science target.
+If possible, it is best to pick an offset target that would be within a few arc-seconds of the science target.
+APT computes the worst case slew (between the TA and science exposures) to determine if the visit splitting distance is violated for the selected offset acquisition target.
+If it is, APT will also calculate the range of aperture position angles that would satisfy the constraint and will instruct the user whether an added special requirement would work.
+See more information about this in the section on Considerations for WATA acquisition for the IFU, below.

 Ideally, an HST or JWST IR image would be available that allows the relative coordinates of the two targets to be measured in the same frame, direct determination of the IR flux of the offset star, and verification that the intended offset star is really a simple point source.
 In practice, it will often be necessary to use catalog information to supply some of this information and to check the targets for significant proper motion.

 The Aladin interface in APT allows information for a number of catalogs to be over-plotted on images of the target field and the JWST aperture planes and approximate separations between objects to be easily estimated.
 Available catalogs in this interface that may be especially useful for choosing an offset target include the 2MASS Point Source Catalog, which includes JHK photometry and accurate coordinates, (but not proper motions), and the Gaia-DR1 catalog which should contain highly accurate coordinates for more than a billion stars as faint as 21st magnitude, although proper motions are currently only available for a subset of these.
-A release of Gaia-DR2 is anticipated in the spring of 2018, and this will provide highly accurate position and proper motion data for most of these stars.
+The Gaia-DR2 released in Spring 2018 is not yet included in the latest GSC version used by APT and Aladin.
+GSC 2.4.2, the planned release which will include Gaia-DR2, will become available in May or June 2019.
+This will provide highly accurate position and proper motion data for most of these stars.

 Acquisition strategies for each template